Counting carefree couples: Conclusion

 \section{Conclusion}

 In stark constrast to what experience from daily life suggests, (strongly) carefree couples are quite common...\\

 {\tt Acknowledgement}.
 The author likes to thank Steven Finch for bringing Schroeder's conjecture to his attention and his instignation to write down these results.
-I like to thank Tristan Freiberg for pointing out some references and helpful comments.\\

-{\tt Disclaimer}.
-Although this note is written in article form, it will not be submitted for publication (the results being easy exercises in elementary analytic number theory).\\

-{\tt Remarks}.
-This is a slightly changed version of the manuscript \cite{Morun} that I put in 2000 on my homepage and was not intended for publication.
-In \cite{Morun} the estimates (1) and (2) were established with error term $O(x^{5/3})$ instead of $O(x\log x)$, respectively $O(x\log ^3 x)$.
-These weaker error terms were a consequence of having error term $O(d)$ instead of $O(2^{\omega(d)})$ in estimate (6) (resulting in an error term $O(d\sqrt{x})$ in estimate (6)).
-Theorem 2 was established in \cite{Morun} with error term $O(x^{5/2})$.
-A slight modification of the argument yields the much sharper error term $O(x^2\log^2 x)$ as it is given here.\\ The estimate (\ref{vermoeden}) I suggested to hold for $I_k(x)$ indeed holds true, as was established by L. T\'oth in 2002 \cite{toth}.
-More precisely he proved that, for $k\ge 2$, we have
+Also Finch and de Weger pointed out that one has $\sum_{n\le x}k(n)=\zeta(2)K_1x^2/2+O(x^{3/2})$, where $k(n)=\prod_{p|n}p$, and that in \cite{Morun} the $K_1$ was inadvertently dropped.
+For a proof of this formula see Eckford Cohen \cite[Theorem 5.2]{Cohen}.\\ The author likes to thank Tristan Freiberg and Jerry Hu for pointing out some references and helpful comments.
+Keith Matthews provided me kindly with very helpful information concerning the relevant results of his former PhD student Buttsworth.
+In particular he pointed out how Freiberg's result follows from that of Buttsworth. { }